PierreWeets/PewPew/README.md

 * click on the start button
 * use the left & right arrows to move the cannon
 * Shoot with the space bar
-* when the 10th target is distroyed, the game ends
+* when the 10th target is destroyed, the game ends

 # Exercise
 [Requirements](https://github.com/becodeorg/CRL-Woods-3.21/tree/master/LearningPath/02.The-Hill/11.Javascript/02.Series-2/2.Canvas)